Dynamic Gossip: Graph characterization of success for LNS

-\begin{proposition} Let $G=(\agents,N,S)$ be an initial gossip graph.
-If $G$ is not a sun then $\LNS$ is not strongly successful on $G$. \end{proposition}
+\begin{theorem} Let $G$ be an initial gossip graph.
+Protocol $\LNS$ is strongly successful on $G$ iff $G$ is a sun. \end{theorem}

-\begin{proof} By Prop.~\ref{lemma:non-connectedimpliesnotsuccessful}, we can just assume that $G$ is weakly connected.
-Let a subgraph $H$ of $G$, with carrier set $B$, be an initial strongly connected component of $G$.
-Let now $\sigma'$ and $\sigma''$ be $\LNS$-maximal sequences for $\agents\setminus B$ and for $B$, respectively, and let $C$ be the set of agents in $\agents\setminus B$ that are successors of agents in $B$.
+\begin{proof} The direction from left to right is proved by contraposition.
+Let $G = (A,N,S)$ be weakly connected but not a sun.
+Let a subgraph $H$ of $G$, with carrier set $B$, be a strongly connected component of $G$.
+Let now $\sigma'$ and $\sigma''$ be $\LNS$-maximal sequences for $\agents\setminus B$ and for $B$, respectively, and let $s(B)$ be the set of agents in $\agents\setminus B$ that are successors of agents in $B$.
 We distinguish two cases for which $G$ is not a sun: